christsven/H.E.A.T/ruleset/H.E.A.T.md

 #### Quad Bikes

 Quad Bikes are used by small units for traversing difficult terrain.
-They can be mounted on them, similar to how bicycles work.
-They move on any surface with the distances of a wheeled vehicle, but dont get the on-road bonus.
+They can be mounted on them at the start of the match to move on any surface with the distances of a wheeled vehicle, but dont get the on-road bonus.

 Unit mounted on a quad bike cannot fire their weapons.